ixnewton/org.kde.plasma.quicklaunch/README.md

 When it has been road tested I will try to have these improvments accepted by the official KDE repo.

-Install by replacing your /usr/share/plasma/plasmoids/org.kde.plasma.quicklaunch/ with the contents/ folder
+Install by replacing the contents of your /usr/share/plasma/plasmoids/org.kde.plasma.quicklaunch/ with the downloaded version from here.

 Restart KDE Plasma using: kquitapp5 plasmashell && kstart5 plasmashell